sourcegraph/learn/posts/how-to-install-sourcegraph-with-docker-compose.md

 Forking the repository allows you to make customizations that are tailored to your organization’s needs.
 That way, the original repository serves as a source of truth when you need to make updates or upgrades to your Sourcegraph’s instance.

 You can fork the reference repository from GitHub’s user interface.
-Having a GitHub account is required when forking repositories that are hosted on GitHub.
+You will need to have a GitHub account to fork a repository on GitHub.

 To fork the repository using GitHub’s user interface, navigate to the [reference repository](https://github.com/sourcegraph/deploy-sourcegraph-docker/).
 On the right hand side of the top navigation pane, you will find a `fork` button.